Life after divorce – what to do and how to move on

 Don’t get hung up on calculating care patterns by the percentage of time – create something that works for them and you.

-4. Give each other the space to be the parent they want to be
+4. Give each other the space to be the parent you want to be

 5. That said – maintain a united front!

-Children can be slippery little devils – and need to know they are safe and contained and this means providing some consistency of approach when it comes to backing each other up on matters of discipline or values.
+Children can be slippery little devils – and you need to know they are safe and contained.
+This means providing some consistency in your approach to matters of discipline or values.

-Sort differences out privately and don’t involve the children – they really hate it and it really hurts them.
+Sort differences out privately and don’t involve the children – they hate it and it hurts them.

 If possible, plan for the big milestones like new partners, new siblings etc. Having a conversation in advance without a date or event looming is likely to go better than having it in the heat of the unfolding issue.

-Now do the yoga and re-invent yourself (or eat, pray, love)
+Now do the yoga and reinvent yourself, aka eat, pray, love

-My background is in counselling psychology so not surprisingly I’ve done quite a bit of therapy and in various different forms.
+My background is in counselling psychology, so unsurprisingly I’ve done quite a bit of therapy in various forms.

-What I’ve learnt though is that there are a million different ways to help support the journey we are on, many of which are free but all of which require just one thing… a commitment (both mentally and in time).
+What I’ve learnt though, is that there are lots of different ways to support yourself on this, many of which are free, but all of which require just one thing… a commitment – both mentally and in time.

 1. Carve out some time for you

-Yes, I know when you are juggling work and kids it feels impossible to do this but I’m not talking about talking about whole days out on the golf course or at the local spa.
+Yes, I know when you’re juggling work and kids it feels impossible to do this, but I’m not talking about whole days out on the golf course or at the local spa.

-Start with something small, maybe 20 minutes each day just to sit and meditate, do a few yoga positions, or walk or play something you haven’t listened to for a while.
+Start with something small.
+Try dedicating 20 minutes each day to something for you.
+You could sit and meditate, do a few yoga positions or play a song you haven’t listened to for a while.

-This is much harder when your kids are small but that’s what bathrooms and sheds are for (yes I have sat in the shed just to hide from mine before for a few precious minutes – note: also a good place to cry/scream into a cushion - delete as appropriate - if you need to).
+This is much harder when your kids are small, but that’s what bathrooms and sheds are for.
+(Yes, I have sat in the shed to hide from mine for a few precious minutes in the past.
+Note: the shed is also a good place to cry or scream into a cushion.

 2. Surround yourself with a variety of friends

-Sure it’s good to normalise single parent living for your kids and hang out with single-parent mates – not least you so you don’t have to explain taking coffee in a flask and packing a picnic vs going the very expensive cute onsite café at whichever attraction you’re visiting.
+Sure, it’s good to normalise single parent living for your kids and hang out with single-parent mates – not least so you don’t have to explain why you’re taking coffee in a flask and packing a picnic vs going to the very expensive onsite café.

-Learning not to become the centre of every conversation and being there for your friends and their troubles is a good thing and will help you recover more quickly – what you focus on in your life gets bigger so be careful where your conversation turns.
+Learning not to become the centre of every conversation and being there for your friends and their troubles is a good thing and will help you recover more quickly.Whatever you choose to focus on in your life gets bigger, so be careful where your conversation turns.

-Try the Frolo app (the single parent app) if you want support from a community of single parents who understand what you're going through.
+Try the Frolo app if you want support from a community of single parents who understand what you're going through.

 3. Learn to be on your own

-This can be tricky if you haven’t lived alone before or are not used to doing things on your own.
-If you are sharing the care of your children, then pretty quickly you’ll be facing a whole weekend stretching ahead of you with nothing planned.
+This can be tricky if you haven’t lived alone before or you’re not used to doing things on your own.
+If you’re sharing the care of your children, you’ll soon be facing a whole weekend stretching ahead of you with nothing planned.

-I’ve tried various things but the ones that have stuck for me are learning to play football and joining a women’s team (never kicked a football before in my life until I divorced) and cycling.
+I’ve tried various things, but the ones that have stuck for me are learning to play football, joining a women’s team – never kicked a football before in my life until I divorced – and cycling.

-A mix of things that I can do alone – no pressure, no need to rely on anyone and some comradery and an outlet for my competitive spirit.
-In the early days, I practised eating out alone (without staring at my phone) and I still love going to the cinema alone.
+These activities come with no pressure, no need to rely on anyone and offer me some comradery and an outlet for my competitive spirit.
+In the early days, I practised eating out alone – without staring at my phone – and I still love going to the cinema alone.

 I found points one and three easier than point two.
 And starting a business helped with point one immeasurably.
 By putting these stakes in the ground, I think I planted a solid framework for my new life to wrap itself around.